Yelloe flowers with building in the background

 • Faculty-led research

-Students that engage with the Climate Institute have direct and impactful experiences working with community-based organizations, local government, Tribes, K-12 students, and others.
+Students who engage with the Climate Institute have direct and impactful experiences working with community-based organizations, local government, Tribes, K-12 students, and others.
 Students gain skills in science communication, professional workplace experience, community engagement, and more.

-Climate Institute staff and students at the 2024 fall retreat.
+Climate Institute staff and students at the 2025 fall retreat.

 Student Work